 - Ph.D., University of Georgia, 2003

 Dr. Colleen Stapleton has spent over fifteen years teaching geology and environmental science at Mercer University.
-She serves as chair of the Department of Mathematics, Science and Informatics and is responsible for overseeing the functions of the Department to provide relevant academic programs for adult students in computer and information science and curriculum in pre-health, math, and science.
+She serves as chair of the Department of Science and is responsible for overseeing the functions of the Department to provide relevant academic programs for adult students in pre-health and science.
 During her tenure as chair, she has overseen the Department’s commitment to increasing opportunities for working adult students to take part in service learning, research, and civic engagement activities through projects funded by NSF and AAC&U.